d3sformal/debug-infra-gentests/report/REPORT.md

 Debugging complex systems may present a time-consuming challenge, especially if the bugfix requires finding the root cause of the error.
-The initiative started at Charles University, focused on techniques and tools for debugging large systems, led by Pavel Parizek, Ph.D., already addresses this area of research in the Java/JVM ecosystem.
+The initiative started at Charles University, focused on techniques and tools for debugging large systems, led by prof. Pavel Parizek ([webiste](https://d3s.mff.cuni.cz/people/pavelparizek/)), already addresses this area of research in the Java/JVM ecosystem.

 The initiative proposes a methodology that combines dynamic runtime analysis/recording